Rajat Dholakia

 Rajat's main Goal was Music and Film based Technical career, from 1973 he started learning Western music, Staff notation and arrangement of music from The great Western Classical Teacher Pandit Ramprasad Sharma...
 (Father of famous composer Pyarelal Sharma, of the legendary Laxmikant-Pyarelal duo).

-To know the further technicalities of Music, he started learning Classical Guitar from his french friend Mark Salaun (classical and Flemingo guitar master).
+To know the further technicalities of Music, he started learning Classical Guitar from his French friend Mark Salaun (classical and Flemingo guitar master).
 Then learned arranging film musical score for Songs and Background Music from the great film Arranger Shayamrao Kamble.

 He started his career with producing music in Gujarati and Hindi Theatricals.
 He has given music in around 300 plays so far.

 Juku has contributed sound design and music in around 8000 National and International commercial adfilms and public services films.
-Currently he is busy composing western classical and fusion symphonies.